 Rules

-The idea for the benchmark is to solve a system of linear equations to 64-bit floating point accuracy by (a) doing a mixed-precision factorization of a matrix and computing an approximate solution from the low-precision factorization (LU decomposition), and then (b) use an iterative method (like GMRES) in 64-bit precision to iterate with the approximate low-precision solution to compute a final solution and obtain the accuracy one would have achieved by LU decomposition in 64-bit floating point arithmetic.
+The idea for the benchmark is to solve a system of linear equations to 64-bit floating-point accuracy by (a) doing a mixed-precision factorization of a matrix and computing an approximate solution from the low-precision factorization (LU decomposition), and then (b) use an iterative method (like GMRES) in 64-bit precision to iterate with the approximate low-precision solution to compute a final solution and obtain the accuracy one would have achieved by LU decomposition in 64-bit floating-point arithmetic.
 The low-precision LU factors should be used as a preconditioner in the iterative algorithm.
+The lowest allowed precision is 16-bit floating-point (available in the recent IEEE 754 standard).
+There is no theoretical analysis available to apply in solving linear systems with general square matrices in precisions using less than 16 bits.
+The restriction to only disallow less than 16-bit floating-point precision applies to results submitted after the June 2025 release of the HPL-MxP list.

 The benchmark should use the HPL benchmark harness with a modification of the matrix generator.
-The modified generator should produce a non-symmetric matrix with the diagonal entries being the sum of magnitudes of each row's off-diagonal elements, this will force the matrix to be diagonally dominant.
+The modified generator should produce a non-symmetric matrix that may be factored in numerically stable fashion without requiring pivoting.
+See Publications page for example generators such as synthetic matrix products or mild scaling of the diagonal.
+The property of strict diagonal dominance could be used for testing purposes only.
+For example, by explicitly making sure that the diagonal entries are the sum of magnitudes of each row's off-diagonal elements forces the matrix to be row diagonally dominant.

-The implementation is allowed to do balancing and scaling to obtain the numbers within range of the floating point format, but the time required for balancing must be included in the time to solution.
+The implementation is allowed to do balancing and scaling to obtain the numbers within range of the floating-point format used for computing, but the time required for any preprocessing must be included in the time to solution.

 In computing a rate of execution, 2/3n3+3/2n2 operations (the formula 2/3n3 - ½ n2 accounts for LU factorization and 2n2 for the subsequent back- and forward-solves) will be divided by the total time-to-solution to arrive at the rate of operations per second.